pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 6. Install `kustomize` following the directions [here](https://kubectl.docs.kubernetes.io/installation/kustomize/).

 7. Deploy Pixie Cloud dependencies and wait for all pods within the `plc` namespace to become ready and available before proceeding to the next step.
+If there is an error, you may need to retry this step.

 ```bash
 kustomize build k8s/cloud_deps/public/ | kubectl apply -f - --namespace=plc